 Whenever allegations of sexual harassment, discrimination, workplace safety violations, embezzlement, or other types of misconduct are raised, the employer should conduct an immediate investigation to reduce the risk of liability.
 We assist businesses in conducting investigations and taking appropriate corrective action.

-We review and draft employment contracts that work with in conjunction with your employee manual.
+We review and draft employment contracts that work in conjunction with your employee manual.
 We recommend that you have agreements with all of your independent contractors to avoid potential liability for payroll taxes, employee benefits, and worker’s compensation and unemployment premiums.
-We review and draft contracts for protecting your company’s right to employee inventions, prohibiting employee from competing against you, and protecting the confidentiality of your trade secrets and other confidential information.
+We review and draft contracts for protecting your company’s right to employee inventions, prohibiting employees from competing against you, and protecting the confidentiality of your trade secrets and other confidential information.

 Wage and Hour Issues